Portponky/better-terrain/README.md

 2. In `Project settings` make sure the plugin is enabled in the `Plugins` tab.
 3. Restart Godot.

 Now when you select a tilemap node, a new dock tab called 'Terrains' will show up.
-In here, you can define terrains and paint with them.
+Here, you can define terrains and paint with them.

 ### Usage in the editor